Haggadah: Hallel (songs of praise)

 The entire order of Hallel which is usually recited in the synagogue on Jewish holidays is also recited at the Seder table, albeit sitting down.
 The first two psalms, 113 and 114, are recited before the meal.
-The remaining psalms 115–118, are recited at this point (in the Hallel section, after Bareich).
+The remaining psalms, 115–118, are recited at this point (in the Hallel section, after Bareich).
 Psalm 136 (the Great Hallel) is then recited, followed by Nishmat, a portion of the morning service for Shabbat and festivals.

 There are a number of opinions concerning the paragraph Yehalelukha which normally follows Hallel, and Yishtabakh, which normally follows Nishmat.
 Most Ashkenazim recite Yehalelukha immediately following the Hallel proper, i.e. at the end of Psalm 118, except for the concluding words.
 After Nishmat, they recite Yishtabakh in its entirety.
 Sephardim recite Yehalelukha alone after Nishmat.
 The minhag of the French Jews in the Middle Ages, as well as Italian Jews until fairly recently was to recite both blessings.

 Afterwards the Fourth Cup of Wine is drunk and a brief Grace for the "fruit of the vine" is said.
 In some Ashkenazic communities following in the tradition of Rabbi Meir of Rothenburg, the fourth cup is not drunk until after the recitation of some of the piyyutim of Nirtzah.

 Nirtzah

 The Seder concludes with a prayer that the night's service be accepted.
-A hope for the Messiah is expressed: "L'Shana Haba'ah b'Yerushalayim! – Next year in Jerusalem!"
-Jews in Israel, and especially those in Jerusalem, recite instead "L'shanah haba'ah b'Yerushalayim hab'nuyah! – Next year in the rebuilt Jerusalem!"
+A hope for the Messianic era and a rebuilt Temple is expressed: "L'Shana Haba'ah b'Yerushalayim! – Next year in Jerusalem!"
+Jews in Israel, and especially those in Jerusalem, recite instead "L'shanah haba'ah b'Yerushalayim hab'nuyah! – Next year in the rebuilt Jerusalem!".
+The phrase is first seen in the Passover liturgy in the Birds' Head Haggadah published around 1300 and was attested a century later by Rabbi Isaac Tyrnau as an accepted component of the Seder.
+Rabbi Jonathan Sacks, who served as Chief Rabbi of the United Hebrew Congregations of the Commonwealth from 1991 to 2013, cited the recitation of the song at the conclusion of both the Passover and Yom Kippur liturgy as a sign of the enduring Jewish connection to Jerusalem.

 Although the 15 orders of the Seder have been completed, the Haggadah concludes with additional songs which further recount the miracles that occurred on this night in Ancient Egypt as well as throughout history.
 Some songs express a prayer that the Beit Hamikdash will soon be rebuilt.
 The last song to be sung is Chad Gadya ("One Kid [young goat]").
 This seemingly childish song about different animals and people who attempted to punish others for their crimes and were in turn punished themselves, was interpreted by the Vilna Gaon as an allegory of the retribution God will levy over the enemies of the Jewish people at the end of days.

 Following the Seder, those who are still awake may recite the Song of Songs, engage in Torah learning, or continue talking about the events of the Exodus until sleep overtakes them.